You can manage the editorial permissions for your templates, restricting users from making changes to the template.

 Templates Created Using the WYSIWYG Content Editor

 In the WYSIWYG template editor, click the Permissions tab.
 You’ll see a list of all the users in your account.
-By default these users only have viewing permissions, hence they cannot make changes to the template.
-However, if you want to allow only a specific group of people to edit your template, or even restrict to yourself, then under the Actions section, click on Modify Permission next to their names.
+By default, these users only have viewing permissions; hence, they cannot make changes to the template.
+However, if you want to allow only a specific group of people to edit your template, or even restrict it to yourself, then under the Actions section, click on Modify Permission next to their names.

 Give the user editing access and click on Done.